-Year-old pollinator perennials–all neonic*-free–will be available at the North Side Farmer’s Market beginning the first Saturday in April.
-The plants will have come back from winter dormancy ready to begin their journey to pollinator-magnet and host-plant status in your yard or reclaimed city lot.
+Year-old pollinator perennials–all neonic*-free–are now available at the North Side Farmer’s Market, Saturdays fro, 10 a.m. to 1 p.m.
+The plants , now a year old, are ready to begin their journey to pollinator-magnet and host-plant status in your yard or reclaimed city lot.
 This year, we will have several species for shady areas, in addition to the sun-lovers.

 Pollinator Perennials Available in Spring 2015

 FOR SUNNY LOCATIONS

 - Joe Pye Weed (Eupatorium maculatum)